Daniel-Mietchen/IMED2016-hackathon/README.md

 # About
 This repo contains auxiliary materials for the [IMED 2016 hackathon](http://www.hackathon.isid.org/) that is taking place in Vienna on November 3-5, 2016, as a companion event to the [IMED 2016 conference](http://imed.isid.org/) on November 4-7, 2016, also in Vienna.
-To apply for the hackathon, go [here](http://www.hackathon.isid.org/apply).

 # Theme
 The hackathon is themed around infectious disease outbreaks and their relation to climate change.